-Following the adoption of Regulation (EU) 2019/452 of the European Parliament and of the Council of 19 March 2019, establishing a framework for the screening of foreign direct investments into the Union, 2020 has seen the introduction of this mechanism into Slovenian law.
+Following the adoption of Regulation (EU) 2019/452 of the European Parliament and of the Council of 19 March 2019, establishing a framework for the screening of foreign direct investments ("FDI") into the Union, 2020 saw the introduction of this mechanism into Slovenian law.
 Adopted as part of the COVID-19 legislative package, it introduces a regime for the screening of foreign investments, which covers not only investments from third countries but also from other EU Member States.
-It relates to investments exceeding a 10% interest and relating to critical infrastructure, providing a notification obligation for the Ministry of Economy, which is to provide its consent within two months.
+It relates to investments exceeding a 10% interest and relating to critical infrastructure, providing a notification obligation for the Ministry of Economy.
+After an FDI notification is filed, the Ministry conducts a prima facie review and, on that basis, decides whether to initiate substantive screening.
+If an FDI screening procedure is initiated, a review period of two months is envisaged; however, this is not a binding deadline and the transaction is not deemed cleared if no decision is taken after two months have passed.